cisqo/jobs/README.md

 # Welcome to Marinade.finance

 Hi!
 [Marinade.finance](https://marinade.finance) is a non-custodial liquid staking solution built on Solana blockchain.
-We're providing users with an easy way to get the most ouf of their staking while their funds stay always fully liquid (no lockup periods).
+We're providing users with an easy way to get the most out of their staking while their funds stay always fully liquid (no lockup periods).

 ## Achievements